Welcome to the Coffeemill Cafe

 After making a few posts to reddit asking for some critique on our designs, we got some really valuable feedback on where to push the game next.
 So, here’s a brief list of minor changes to Trader’s Journey:

 • All card text fonts modified AGAIN to mix both the pixelated fonts and serif fonts for a design that is both cohesive in theme, and more accessible.
+Fonts were also made larger across the board.

 • Journey cards are now less “wordy,” and offer more meaningful, lasting decisions and consequences.
 Some journeys have also been updated specifically with solo play in mind.